-1.3 The purpose of the data processing is the online presentation of the association its services as well as the interaction with communication partners.
+1.5 The purpose of the data processing is the online presentation of the association its services as well as the interaction with communication partners.
 No change in this purpose is planned.

-1.6 IP addresses are anonymized at the latest after 24 hours.
+1.8 IP addresses are anonymized at the latest after 24 hours.
 Pseudonymous usage data are deleted in each case after three months.
 Info Cookies expire automatically two years after your visit to our website.
 Communication content is deleted after ten calendar years.

 2. Study applicants und users of the preliminary review documentation

 2.1 The purpose of the data processing is the review of your application as preliminary review for the admission to one university or to several universities.
 Applications submitted on paper will be scanned and processed digitally.
 For repeated applications, we can use documents for our evalution that you already submitted.
 In order to continuously improve our services, we use your e-mail address to invite you to anonymous surveys.
 No change in this purpose is planned.

 2.3 If you decide for the preliminary review procedures provided by uni-assist, application data and application documents will be transmitted to the university specified by you.
 During the payment process, payment data will be transmitted to our payment service provider.
 Depending on the chosen payment method, recipients of data for payment processing may additionally include online payment services, financial institutions, banks, and credit card companies.
 Public authorities and offices may receive data within the scope of their duties, insofar as we are obligated or entitled to transmit data.
 We also use processors by means of service agreements to perform services, in particular to provide, maintain and support IT systems.

-2.4 Application data will be deleted three years as of the end of the application process, paper documents one year after the application process.
+2.4 Application documents will be deleted three years as of the end of the last application process, paper documents one year after submission.
 Data relevant for accounting are stored for 10 calendar years in accordance with the storage periods under tax and commercial law.
 IP addresses are anonymized at the latest after 24 hours.

 3. Refugees who apply for a free of charge preliminary review